sbhusal123/RabbitMQ/Python/RPC/README.md

 ## 4. Client Implementation:

 Basically, here a client will listen on a callback queue specified when making a RPC call with ``basic_publish``

+Here, we are specifying from a client script, in which queue should the rpc server respond back after finishing computation.

 ```python
 import pika